voxpupuli/puppet-icinga/README.md

 ```
 class { '::icinga::repos':
   manage_epel         => true,
-  configure_scl       => true,
+  manage_scl          => true,
   configure_backports => true,
 }
 ```
-The prefix `configure` means that the repository will be enabled.
-But if you'll set it back to `false` later, the repository will not be removed.
+The prefix `configure` means that the repository is not manageable by the module.
+But backports can be configured by the class apt::backports, that is used by this module.

 To change to a non upstream repository, e.g. a local mirror, the repos can be customized via hiera.
 The module does a deep merge lookup for a hash named `icinga::repos`.
 Allowed keys are:

 * icinga-stable-release
 * icinga-testing-builds
 * icinga-snapshot-builds
-* epel (only on RHEL platforms)
+* epel (only on RHEL Enterprise platforms)

 An example to configure a local mirror of the stable release:
 ```